HumanLearning2021/HumanLearningApp/summaries/sprint8.md

 ## Bettens, Louis

 ## Jaakik, Marouane
+This, I finaly managed to merge the Search activity and make it work with the firestore Database.
+I have also looked into my other task With Martin and Louis, about having different user accounts for learner and administrator and discussed some ideas.
+Because This task needed Martin's PR as a starting point we decided to leave it for next sprint.
 ## Konrad, Jonas Franz
 This week I fixed the testing issues on the pr #101 which was that some tests wanted Demo2 to be injected as the dummy database and some as the scratch database.
 I managed to get the two injections to coexist.
 This pr was finally merged this week.
 I also added some methods to the databaseServices and managements as requested by Nicolas.
 Some housekeeping was done as well (e.g add database rules to the emulator).